Moduli of surfaces in $\mathbb{P}^3$: Classification

 \subsection{Canonical Fano threefolds}

-Much is known about canonical threefolds in general and a standard reference is \cite{ypg}.
+A standard reference for canonical threefolds is \cite{ypg}.
 In the Fano case, particularly when $X$ is Gorenstein, such threefolds can be classified by invariants like $K_X^3$ and the Fano index.

-If $X$ has at worst canonical singularities, the Fletcher-Reid plurigenus formula \cite[Theorem 10.2]{ypg} gives the plurigenera of $X$ in terms of $K_X^3$, $\chi(\calO_X)$, and coefficients $c_P$ determined by a basket of singularities for $X$.
-In the proof of the theorem, Reid shows that the coefficients $c_P$ can be computed in terms of the finitely many points $Q_i$ such that $K_{X'}$ is not Cartier at $Q_i$, where $X' \to X$ is a crepant partial resolution such that $X'$ has only terminal singularities.

-In \cite[Theorem 1.1]{fletcher}, Fletcher shows the plurigenus formula is exact, meaning that any two canonical threefolds with the same plurigenera have the same $K_X^3$, $\chi(\calO_X)$, and basket of singularities.
+If $X$ has at worst canonical singularities, the Fletcher-Reid plurigenus formula \cite[Theorem 10.2]{ypg} gives the plurigenera of $X$ in terms of $K_X^3$, $\chi(\calO_X)$, and coefficients $c_P$ determined by a basket of singularities $\{ Q_i \}$ for $X$.
+In \cite[Theorem 1.1]{fletcher}, Fletcher shows the plurigenus formula is exact, meaning that any two canonical threefolds with the same plurigenera have the same $K_X^3$, $\chi(\calO_X)$, and basket of singularities are the same.
 The contribution from the singularities is nonzero precisely when there are points $Q_i$ such that $K_{X'}$ is not Cartier at $Q_i$.
-In our case, because $X$ is a flat degeneration of $\PP^3$, the plurigenera of $X$ and $\PP^3$ are the same, so this inversion of the plurigenus formula implies that $X'$ must be a terminal Gorenstein variety.
+In the case at hand, $X$ is a flat degeneration of $\PP^3$, the plurigenera of $X$ and $\PP^3$ are the same, so this inversion of the plurigenus formula implies that $X'$ must be a terminal Gorenstein variety.
 Because $X' \to X$ is any crepant partial resolution such that $X'$ has only terminal singularities, $K_{X'}^3 = -64$ and we can take $X'$ to be $\Q$-factorial.

-Although there are potentially many canonical degenerations of $\PP^3$, there are not many terminal degenerations.
-Namely, there is only $\PP^3$.
+Thus, we obtain the following.

 \begin{theorem} If $X$ is a terminal variety that admits a smoothing to $\PP^3$, then $X \cong \PP^3$. \end{theorem}

 \begin{proof} The Fletcher-Reid plurigenus formula shows that if $X$ is not Gorenstein, it does not admit a smoothing to $\PP^3$, so it suffices to consider Gorenstein threefolds $X$.
 In this case, \cite[Theorem 2.1]{almostfano} implies that the Fano index of $X$, the maximal integer $r$ such that $K_X \sim -rH$ for $\calO(H) \in \Pic(X)$, is equal to that of $\PP^3$.
 Therefore, the Fano index of $X$ is 4.
 Then, \cite[Theorem 3.1]{almostfano} says that, because the Fano index is maximal, $X \cong \PP^3$. \end{proof}